 The cost depends a little on the width and the current price of gold, but as a guide two loop ends in 9 carat gold to take a 12mm strap cost around £60 plus p&p, in sterling silver they would be £35 plus p&p.

-I need to have the watch to make and fit the loop ends so factor in postage and packing, which is best done by Royal Mail Special Delivery at about £10 each way.
+I need to have the watch to make and fit the loop ends so factor in packaging and postage, which is best done by Royal Mail Special Delivery at about £10 each way.